banveet-johal/Banking/README.md

 ### The Class has the following methods :

-Constructor: The constructor accepts arguments for the balance and annual interest rate; both arguments must be non-negative deposit
+**Constructor**: The constructor accepts arguments for the balance and annual interest rate; both arguments must be non-negative deposit